 The Bodhisatta was once a mahout.
-He taught a young villager how to work with elephants, holding none of his knowledge back, which is what all Bodhisattas always do when they teach.
+He taught a young villager how to work with elephants, holding none of his knowledge back, which is how all Bodhisattas teach.
 When his studies were finished, the student wanted to work for the king, so the Bodhisatta went to the palace to get him hired.
-The king said he would pay half the rate the Bodhisatta earned.
+The king said he would pay the student half the rate the Bodhisatta earned.
 When the Bodhisatta told the student, he answered he would only take the job if he earned the same as the Bodhisatta because he had learned all of his knowledge.
 So the king said that if the student could demonstrate equal skill he would get equal pay, and an exhibition was set for the next day.

 In the Lifetime of the Buddha